BenLokanc/COVID-19-Data-Vis-Tool/README.md

 The first figure is two subplots, the first being the number of daily cases reported, the second being total lifetime cases.

 The seconed figure is a log-log plot of daily cases versus total cases.
 This is used as a measure to see how well the province is combating the virus.
-This is further described in the YouTube video by minute physics https://youtu.be/54XLXg4fYsc.
+This is further described in the YouTube video by minute physics, [How To Tell If We're Beating COVID-19](https://youtu.be/54XLXg4fYsc).